haeussma/masterthesis/book/_build/html/_sources/methods.md

 ## Model comparison

 The kinetic model, which describes the experimental data the best, was selected based on AIC, standard deviation of parameter estimates, and visual fit between measurement data and fitted model.
-AIC served as a statistical metric for information loss, which allows to relatively compare different models with a different number of parameters for a given data set.
+AIC served as a statistical metric for information loss, which allows to relatively compare different models with differing number of parameters for a given data set.
 Hence, AIC can be applied for model selection {cite}`arnold2010uninformative`, {cite}`akaike1998information`.
 Thereby, models with a lower AIC indicate less information loss.
 Since AIC is based on the chi-square statistic, it does not consider the standard deviation of the estimated parameters of a model.
 Therefore, standard deviation was additionally considered in model selection.
-Models with low standard deviation were therefore, preferred over models with a high standard deviation.
+Models with low standard deviation were therefore preferred over models with a high standard deviation.
 Furthermore, fit quality was assessed visually by confirming that the model describes the progress curve of the experimental data.

 ## Jupyter Notebook

-All developed tools were deployed in Jupyter Notebooks {cite}`kluyver2016jupyter` for data analysis within an Python environment.
+All developed tools were deployed in Jupyter Notebooks {cite}`kluyver2016jupyter` for data analysis within a Python environment.
 A Jupyter Notebook is a digital document containing code cells and text cells.
-Thereby, executable code with its output can be supplemented with narrative text, figures, and equations.
+Thereby, executable code with its corresponding output can be supplemented with narrative text, figures, and equations.
 Hence, providing an scientific programming environment with a low entry barrier.
 Besides the documentation capabilities, notebooks can be uploaded to platforms like GitHub or be deployed with Binder {cite}`ragan2018binder`.
 GitHub is a cloud-based Git repository, which enables versioning as well as collaborative working on projects involving any kind of code.
 Besides GitHub, sharing of Jupiter Notebooks is possible with the open-source project Binder, which allows hosting of notebooks.
-Thus, Jupyter Notebooks can be shared in an executable form, which is independent from the operating system and the location of the used.
+Thus, Jupyter Notebooks can be shared in an executable form, which is independent from the operating system and the location of the user.
 Only an internet connection and a browser is necessary.
 In result, Jupyter Notebooks, which are executable through Binder, form a user-friendly environment for scientific data analysis.
-Due to the extensive documentation capabilities of Jupyter Notebooks, the analysis workflow is comprehensible and accessible for non-programmers.
+Due to the extensive documentation capabilities of Jupyter Notebooks, the analysis workflow is comprehensible and accessible for programmers as well as for non-programmers.

 ## Jupyter Book

-The written thesis, except for the cover page, was entirely conceptualized as a Jupyter Book, to enable reproducible data analysis of enzyme reaction which is compliant to FAIR data principles.
+The written thesis, except for the cover page, was entirely conceptualized as a Jupyter Book, enabling reproducible data analysis of enzyme reaction which is compliant to FAIR data principles.
 A Jupyter Book is an open-source tool to incorporate computational material in publication-quality books {cite}`jupyterbook_2020`.
 Thereby, Jupyter Notebooks can natively be integrated in Jupyter Books.
 Thus, making all advantages of the notebook also available in the book.
 Jupyter Books allow text formatting with Markdown, which is a simple markdown language.
-Furthermore, Jupyter Book supports cross-referencing, citations, and the numbering of equations.
+Furthermore, Jupyter Book supports cross-referencing, citations, and numbering of equations.
-Along with all data, the final and interactive book was deployed on GitHub Pages.
-The printed versions were generated by exporting the html-version of the book to pdf.
+Along with all data, the final and interactive book was deployed on GitHub Pages whereas the print version was generated by exporting the html-version of the book to pdf.